Epsilon10/PST_HATSouth/doc/speaker_notes.md

 **Experiment**

 In order to solve for a map of the pixel sensitivities, an experiment can be set up in which the wavelength and destination of the waves are predefined.
-The wave will be directed onto the image plane and converge to its point spread function, which is the distrubution of its intensity.
+The wave will be directed onto the image plane and converge to its point spread function, which is the distribution of its intensity.

 **Airy Disk**